Christmas Memories from the Montemaggio Staff

 Memories of the Best Christmas Gifts Received

-Valeria, the owner of Montemaggio
+Valeria, owner of Montemaggio

 When I was 5 years old and living in the Soviet Union, we didn’t have many toys or dolls.
 I kind of made them by myself from sticks, flowers, and pieces of material I took from my grandmother’s stuff.
-So, when I was 5 years old my dad went to Japan for work and brought me back a barbie doll.
+So, when I was 5 years old my dad went to Japan for work and brought me back a Barbie doll.
 That was the best present of my life and, in particular, for Christmas.
 The Barbie had breasts, which was shocking all in itself and legs that you could bend!!!
 This was even more shocking!;)

 Ilaria, Estate Manager at Montemaggio

 Honestly, I think that I must have been very lucky in my childhood because I remember every Christmas as something special despite very simple habits.
 However, there is one thing that I remember very clearly, even if it is not about me but about my brother.

 He asked for one of the first computers on the market (Commodore 64) for Christmas.
 I do not remember how old he was, maybe 12-13 years old as I was 8 or 9 years old.
 My parents really convinced him that he would not receive it, but, of course, they were very good liars.
 I can still see his eyes before me, his surprise and his incredible joy when he found it under the Christmas tree.
 He started crying like crazy out of happiness.
 He could not believe it!
 It was a beautiful moment for everyone.